Last updated 3 March 2020

-Division 101 of the Criminal Code Act 1995 (Cth) (Criminal Code) sets out a range of serious criminal offences relating to terrorist acts.
+Division 101 of the Criminal Code Act 1995 (Cth) (Criminal Code) includes serious criminal offences relating to terrorist acts.
 The basic offence is that of doing a terrorist act (s 101.1 Criminal Code), which is punishable by life imprisonment.
-However, in practice this offence has proved less important than a range of other offences relating to the preparation of terrorist acts.
+However, in practice this offence has proved less important than a range of other offences relating to the preparatory and ancillary (i.e. related) activities.
 These include offences for:

 - providing or receiving training connected with terrorist acts (s 101.2)